 Warning: This document was prepared for an earlier contest run by Prize4Life, so the term “final validation set” does not refer to the validation set in the 2015 Stats 202 competition.

-The data contains information from ALS patients that participated in clinical trials who were donated to the PRO-ACT database.
-The training set contains data from ALS clinical trials donated in the past to the PRO-ACT database and the leaderbaord and final validation set data include patients from clinical trials donated to PRO-ACT that are not currently available on the PRO-ACT website.
+The raw data contains information from ALS patients that participated in clinical trials donated to the PRO-ACT database.
+The training set contains data from ALS clinical trials donated in the past to the PRO-ACT database and the leaderboard and final validation set data include patients from clinical trials donated to PRO-ACT that are not currently available on the PRO-ACT website.
 Of that data 200 patients were spiked into the training set.
 Note that some rare feature might only be available in some of the datasets.

 All of the data is de-identified to protect patient privacy.
 Different types of information may be available for different patients because the data was generated in multiple clinical trials and clinics.
 Some patients received placebo treatments, while others received experimental treatments (medication), however the medications tested in these specific trials were found to be no better than placebo with respect to their effects on ALS progression or other clinical outcome measures.